 The Bauer Bakery may be one of Midtown’s hidden gems, but it sure knows how to make a big splash in the GTA cocktail scene.
-Early last week during the Cold Booze competition held by Propeller Coffee Co. in Toronto, ON, 10 establishments from across western and southern Ontario gathered to showcase their own variations of a cold booze cocktail using Propeller’s Cold Brew as inspiration.
-The Bauer Kitchen was one of the contenders and the outcome of the night was definitely something to be proud of.
-I caught up with Ginny Pintur, half of the Bauer team who crafted The Boozy Bauer cocktail, to hear about her experience.
+Early last week during the Cold Booze competition held by Propeller Coffee Co. in Toronto, ON, ten established cafés from across western and southern Ontario gathered to showcase their variations of a "cold booze" cocktail using Propeller’s Cold Brew as inspiration.
+The Bauer Bakery & Café was one of the contenders, so I caught up with Ginny Pintur, half of the Bauer team who crafted The Boozy Bauer cocktail, to hear about her experience.

 Upon my arrival to The Bauer Bakery & Café, Ginny was so warm and welcoming.
 She insisted on making the drink right in front of my camera – I couldn’t say no to the opportunity!